 11.2.
 How to Conduct Streaming Replication

-To accurately understand how streaming replication works, we need to understand how one primary server manages multiple standby servers.
-We will start with the simple case (i.e., single-primary single-standby system) in this section, and then discuss the general case (single-primary multi-standby system) in the next section.
+Accurately understanding streaming replication requires knowing how one primary server manages multiple standby servers.
+This section starts with a simple case (a single-primary single-standby system) before discussing the general case (single-primary multi-standby system) in the next section.

 11.2.1.
 Communication Between a Primary and a Synchronous Standby

-Assume that the standby server is in the synchronous replication mode, but the configuration parameter hot_standby is disabled and wal_level is ‘replica’.
-The main parameter of the primary server is shown below:
+Assume the standby server is in synchronous replication mode, the hot_standby parameter is disabled, and wal_level is set to ‘replica’.
+The primary server configuration is as follows:

 synchronous_standby_names = 'standby1'